How to Become a Shipper of Choice

-- Are facility hours posted clearly?
-Do you have an after-hours delivery plan in place?
+- Are facility hours posted clearly and is there an after-hours delivery plan in place?

 Many shipments require a driver to speak with the shipper or receiver when loading or unloading.
 If the facility is closed when a driver arrives, contact information or a contingency plan must be communicated in order to avoid a costly disruption for the shipper or receiver.

 - Is there an appointment rescheduling process in place?